The Sassienie Worldwide Family History Online – First Published 1999

 years of research towards the Sasieni ancestry and their descendants has

 presented their entire information and collected data to this family tree.

 My thanks and appreciation to Garry Steel for his discovery of Sassienie

 family members on the Internet which was my inspiration to further the

 research for our family ancestry and for his assistance with the Family Tree

-My gratitude to Barbara Karpel for her assistance and guidance towards the setting up of this website.
+My gratitude and appreciation to Barbara Karpel for her contributions, assistance and guidance towards the setting up of this website.

 I would also like to record my gratitude and appreciation to Professor Peter Sasieni, Tracy Joseph, Diane Isaacs, Brian Isaacs, Gillian, Annette Smart, John Bernard, Ruth Barnett, Rose Sasieni, Sheila Lawrence, Hugh Shear, Dr. Serge ter Braake - Editor of the Digital Monument at the Jewish Historical Museum, Amsterdam, Holland, and to all the family members who have generously contributed many amazing family photos and details to this family tree, that without their contributions and guidance the Sassienie family history project would not have been possible.